yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

 ## Future Projects

-I can’t say much here, but there is something going on with both Project Viper and Project Hearn.
+I can’t say much here, but there is something going on with both `Project Viper` and `Project Hearn`.

 That’s all for now, folks!
 See you in the June article!